jacobaustin123/Coral/README.md

 gcd(x, y)
 ```

-Coral supports Python 3.7 style type annotations which allow it to further type-infer ambiguous code segments for additional optimization and compile-time error checking.
+This gcd code for large inputs is 1000x faster than running the same code in the Python interpreter.
+Coral also supports Python 3.7 style type annotations which allow it to further type-infer ambiguous code segments for additional optimization and compile-time error checking.

 # Installation

 The Coral language is written in OCaml and compiles target programs to LLVM IR.
-To build the language with OCaml and ocaml-llvm already installed, run:
+To build the language with OCaml, ocaml-llvm, and gcc/clang already installed, run:

 ```bash
 > git clone https://github.com/ja3067/Coral.git